 In certain circumstances, we seek to collect or assert claims against customers, engineers, consultants, subcontractors or others involved in a project for additional costs exceeding the contract price or for amounts not included in the original contract price.
 These situations may occur due to changes in the initial project scope.
 Our contracts often require us to perform extra or change order work as directed by the customer even if the customer has not agreed in advance on the scope or price of the extra work to be performed.
 This process may result in disputes over whether the work performed is beyond the scope of the work included in the original project plans and specifications or, if the customer agrees that the work performed qualifies as extra work, the price that the customer is willing to pay for the extra work.
 These situations also may occur due to other matters, such as delays, which may result in additional costs.
 Our attempts to collect for additional costs generally are subject to protracted negotiations.
-Often, these claims can be the subject of lengthy arbitration or litigation proceedings, and it is difficult to accurately predict when and the terms upon which these claims will be fully resolved.
+Often, these claims will be fully resolved.
 These matters ultimately may not be settled to our satisfaction.
 When these types of events occur, we use working capital in projects to promptly and fully cover cost overruns pending the resolution of the relevant claims.
 This period of time may be lengthy for project changes, even when the customer agrees to pay for the extra work, as a result of the customer's approval process.
 A failure to recover in these types of situations promptly and fully could have a negative impact on our liquidity and results of operations.
 In addition, while customers and subcontractors may be obligated to indemnify us against certain liabilities, such third parties may refuse or be unable to pay us.